Waltham Neighbors For Safe Solar

 Click here for the report summary of our solar farm toxic smoke report.
 Includes what we currently know about the hazards of fighting solar fires with water (from solar scientists, engineers, solar fire fighting experts, and government reports.)

 Waltham Neighbors for Safe Solar is a grassroots organization that currently provides a voice to over 1000 people living in Massachusetts, with that number growing every day as more people find out about the recent approval of this unsafe substandard solar farm.
-Our community consists mostly of residents in the town/cities of Waltham, Lexington, Lincoln, and Cambridge who are concerned about the unsafe large-scale solar power plant that is planned to be built adjacent to the Cambridge drinking water reservoir and only 100 feet from our homes in an adjacent forest and wildlife habitat.
+Our community consists mostly of residents in the towns/cities of Waltham, Lexington, Lincoln, and Cambridge who are concerned about the unsafe large-scale solar power plant that is planned to be built adjacent to the Cambridge drinking water reservoir and only less than 100 feet from our homes in an adjacent forest and wildlife habitat.

 It all started when a small group of Waltham neighbors received a notice of the proposed large-scale solar power plant and an upcoming Lexington Planning Board meeting scheduled for 12/7/22.
 This meeting was to allow the nearby members of the public to learn about and comment on the large-scale solar plant slated to be built in a Lexington forest that abuts hundreds of homes in three Waltham neighborhoods.